-Fire on the Rim is a challenging mountain bike race that takes place in the Tonto National Forest and the picturesque town of Pine, Arizona, to raise funds for wildfire prevention, trail advocacy, and new trail development.This three day event is a family friendly festival with camping, music, food and drink.
+Fire on the Rim is a challenging mountain bike race that takes place in the Tonto National Forest and the picturesque town of Pine, Arizona, to raise funds for trail maintenance and new singletrack development in the Pine Strawberry fuel break, an area of forest surrounding Pine and Strawberry protecting the communities from wildfire.This three day event is a family friendly festival with camping, music, food and drink.
 A community dinner kicks of the event on Friday evening, with live music and a beer garden sponsored by Title Sponsor THAT Brewery.
 Food trucks, vendors, raffles and the beer garden are all available at the venue.

 Bright and early Saturday morning the bike race begins, with starting times for the 15 mile, the 30 mile, and the 45 mile racers.
 While the racers are out a variety of activities are available for family and friends in the charming mountain towns of Pine, Strawberry and Payson including antique shops, museums and hiking trails.

 Kid’s Kamp is a unique addition to the event.
 Child care specialists provide hours of activities for children so their parents are free to race and/or to enjoy exploring our beautiful area.

 As it grows, Fire on the Mountain Bike Race brings more visitors to the Rim Country each year, impacting our local economy and enhancing our image as a hiking and biking mecca.